How to Write a Condolence Message for a Coworker: 14 Examples

 - “Take care and know you’re in our thoughts.”

 - “Dear [Name], I was deeply saddened to hear about your loss.
-Please know that you are in my thoughts during this difficult time.”
+Please know that you are in my thoughts during this challenging time.”

-- “Please accept my sincerest condolences.
+- “Please accept my sincerest condolences for your loss.
 Wishing you and your family comfort and peace.”

 - “Hi [Name], I’m so sorry for your loss.
 Let me know if there’s anything I can do to help.”

-- “Sending you my thoughts and prayers, [Name].
+- “Sending you my thoughts and support.
 Take all the time you need.”

 - “Dear [Name], on behalf of the team, we extend our deepest condolences.
 We’re here for you if you need any support.”